Skycoder42/QtDataSync/README.md

 ```

 #### Setting up the remote server (qdsapp)
 In order to synchronize data, some server is needed.
 The quickest way for development is to use the prepared docker image in the sample projects folder.
 Just run `docker-compose up -d` to start it.
 It will create a postgres as well as a qdsapp instance to be used on port 4242.
-More details on how to configure the the server can be found TODO.
+More details on how to configure the the server can be found in the documentation.

 Once thats done, the library will automatically connect to the server and create an account, if the server was correctly configured with the setup.
 To synchronize changes, all you need to do now is to add a second device to your account.